moble/Quaternionic.jl/docs/src/functions_of_time.md

 ## Minimal rotation

-One common problem arises when a system must be rotated to align some axis with some direction, though the rotation of the system *about* that axis is irrelevant.
+One common problem arises when a system must be rotated to align some axis with some direction, while the rotation of the system *about* that axis is irrelevant.
 To be specific, suppose we want to rotate our basis vectors ``\hat{x}, \hat{y}, \hat{z}`` so that ``\hat{z}`` points in a particular direction.
 A naive approach may be to determine the direction in terms of